Kanasjnr/fx-remitBot/README.md

 # FX RemitBot: High-Trust AI Remittances

-FX RemitBot is a professional-grade AI financial assistant for Telegram and WhatsApp, built on the Celo blockchain.
+FX RemitBot is a professional-grade AI financial assistant for Telegram , built on the Celo blockchain.
 It empowers users to send money globally using natural language while maintaining the highest levels of safety through the innovative Drafting Protocol.

 ## The Drafting Protocol